mattie1/caldera-install/README.md

 ## 🎯 **Final Thoughts**

-This script was tested on **Debian 12.4.0** and aims to automate the entire CALDERA installation process.
+This script was tested on Debian 12.4.0 and aims to automate the entire CALDERA installation process.
 Enjoy building your adversary emulation environment! 🎭

----

-🔥 **Happy Hacking!** 👾